SignTools/SignTools/FAQ.md

 ## App runs, but malfunctions due to invalid signing/entitlements

 First, make sure you are signing the app correctly and not breaking the entitlements.
-Read the section just above.
+Read the [kinds of certificates and profiles](#what-kind-of-certificatesprovisioning-profiles-are-supported) section.

 If that doesn't help, you need to figure out what entitlements the app requires. unc0ver 6.0.2 and DolphiniOS emulator need the app debugging (`get-task-allow`) entitlement.
 Make sure you are using a signing profile with `get-task-allow=true` in its provisioning profile.
 Also, when you upload such an app to this service, make sure to tick the `Enable app debugging` option.
 Since this is a potential security issue, it will be disabled by default unless you tick the box.